Fredy Hirsch — The Man Who Raised a Generation That Refused to Be Broken

 A survivor of Terezín and Auschwitz, she later became a leading Israeli writer known especially for her seminal biography of Jakob Edelstein.

-Benjamin Adler, London
+Jeremy Adler, London

 Son of G.H Adler, survivor of Terezín and Auschwitz became a pioneering scholar whose work on Terezin remains the foundational study of the ghetto.